By: Gladbert Sogo · February 20, 2025

 Using Secret Management Tools:

 For production environments, consider leveraging secret management solutions such as AWS Secrets Manager or HashiCorp Vault.
-These tools provide an extra layer of security by managing and auditing access to sensitive data.- AWS Secrets Manager Example:
+These tools provide an extra layer of security by managing and auditing access to sensitive data.

 Secure communication is a critical component when integrating with the Sectors Financial API.
 Properly securing data in transit ensures that sensitive market data is protected from interception, modification, or unauthorized access.
 Below, we cover the key security practices: HTTPS enforcement, SSL/TLS certificate verification, and additional encryption techniques.